-A student who fails to meet the satisfactory academic progress Α. standards may appeal to re-establish eligibility by completing a

-Petition for Reinstatement of Financial Aid.
+A. A student who fails to meet the satisfactory academic progress standards may appeal to re-establish eligibility by completing a Petition for Reinstatement of Financial Aid.
 This form is available from the NTC Financial Aid Office website.
 The petition may be based on undue hardship, death of a relative, injury or illness; or extenuating circumstances as determined by the institution.
 Petitions must be supported with appropriate documentation and verification and will be reviewed on a case-by-case basis.
 An approved academic plan is also required as part of the petition.

 When considering a petition, a student's prior academic history, test scores, and potential for successful completion of the academic program will be considered.
+An approved academic plan is required for all petitions.
 A petition for the reinstatement of financial aid will be reviewed by the Director of Financial Aid or a designee.
-A student will be notified of the results on a return copy of the petition.
+A student will be notified of the outcome with a copy of the Financial Aid Suspension Appeal Results Form.
 Any student whose petition is denied may appeal the denial to the Financial Aid Review Committee.
 In some instances, it is possible for a student to successfully petition and be reinstated through the Records Office in order to register for courses, but have a financial aid petition denied for the same term.

-Β. A student with an approved petition for reinstatement of financial aid will be placed on financial aid probation.
-While on this probation status, a student will be eligible to receive financial aid, but must also meet the terms that are set forth in the approved petition.
+- B. A student with an approved petition for reinstatement of financial aid will be placed on financial aid probation for one semester in order to regain satisfactory academic progress.
+While on this probation status, a student will be eligible to receive financial aid.
+A student must meet the terms that are set forth in the approved petition and academic plan to be continued on financial aid. - C. Late Appeals: Any appeal received two weeks before the start of a semester (or once the semester begins) are required to provide an explanation of why the petition is being submitted late.
+Documentation from all course instructors may also be required verifying satisfactory academic progress in each course prior to petition consideration.